 Public Right of Navigation

-This percentage comes from the fact that out of 42,700 miles of rivers in England, there are only uncontested rights of access to 1400 miles.
+This percentage comes from the estimate that out of 42,700 miles of rivers in England, there are only clear and stated uncontested rights of access to 1400 miles.

-These stretches are made up of the tidal reaches of rivers, rivers managed currently for (motor) boats for navigation, and rivers where there is a clear legal right or agreement.
+These stretches are made up of rivers managed currently for (motor) boats for navigation, and rivers where there is a clear legal right or agreement.
 The 3% applies to the uncontested parts of rivers.

 There is disagreement about whether the Public Right of Navigation applies to non-tidal stretches of rivers, and whether riparian rights mean that there is no right of navigation.

 The campaign, River Access for All, details historical evidence going back hundreds of years to show a common-law right, which they assert takes precedence over the more recent riparian rights, concluding, “Since the general public right of navigation has never been removed by statute or exercise of statutory powers, it must still exist today.” http://www.riveraccessforall.co.uk/what_is_the_evidence.php#Evi